create3000/x_ite/docs/DOM-Integration.md

 </x3d-canvas>
 ```

 Assuming there is a Transform node with 'DEF' name 'Deer' inside the loaded scene 'Deer.x3d', the Transform can be access when the Inline is loaded.
+You should listen to the LoadSensor node's *loadTime* or *isLoaded* field to get informed when this will happen.

 ```js
 const transform = document .querySelector ('[DEF=DeerInline] [DEF=Deer]');